metal0/matrix-compose/README.md

 matrix-compose is a collection of scripts and config files intended to make setting up and configuring a small/personal [Matrix](https://matrix.org/) homeserver easier.

-Included in the docker-compose services are, along with a working homeserver (Synapse) setup, various social media bridges (Discord, Facebook, Google Messages, Google Chat, Instagram, LinkedIn, Signal, Slack, Steam, Telegram, Twitter, WhatsApp), as well as utilitarian bots such as [Hookshot](https://github.com/matrix-org/matrix-hookshot) and [Draupnir](https://github.com/the-draupnir-project/Draupnir)
+Included in the docker-compose services are, along with a working homeserver (Synapse) setup, various social media bridges (IRC, Discord, Facebook, Google Messages, Google Chat, Instagram, LinkedIn, Signal, Slack, Steam, Telegram, Twitter, WhatsApp), as well as utilitarian bots such as [Hookshot](https://github.com/matrix-org/matrix-hookshot), [Draupnir](https://github.com/the-draupnir-project/Draupnir)

 ## Motivation and goals of this project

-As someone with very basic docker-compose experience who wanted to get into the matrix "ecosystem", I found it difficult to find such easy setups such as this available.
+As someone with very basic docker-compose experience who wanted to get into the matrix "ecosystem", I found it difficult to find easy setups such as this available.

 For this reason (and because constructing my own docker-compose with ~35 services for my own HS took weeks), I wanted to provide a slightly easier way to selfhost your own Matrix HS without needing a sysadmin bachelor's degree.

 The goals of matrix-compose are not to be a full-fledged and perfect production HS, but more-so a personal, small HS that people can experiment with, and learn about the matrix ecosystem with.